OpenAstronomy/python-3-for-scientists/python3_user_transition_guide.rst

     >>> 1/2
     0.5

-A slightly more annoying issue is that several of the built-in Python packages have been reorganized or moved.
+A slightly more annoying issue is that several of the standard library Python packages have been reorganized or moved.
 Most of the changes were made to fairly obscure packages (`full list here <http://python3porting.com/stdlib.html>`_), but there are a few notable changes:

 - ``cPickle`` - renamed to ``pickle``
 - ``cProfile`` - renamed to ``profile``